• Home

 The history of the dandelion

 Where did dandelions come from?
-The dandelion is native to Europe and North America.
+It is native to Europe and North America.
 It has been brought all over the rest of the world by humans, however.

 The dandelion is native to Europe and Asia.
-The dandelion is also called Lion’s tooth because it somewhat resembles a lion’s tooth when in bloom.
+It is also called Lion’s tooth because it somewhat resembles a lion’s tooth when in bloom.
 It has been cultivated since at least the sixteenth century.

 One of the dandelion’s most notable features is its yellow flowers.
 It has been regarded as a symbol of loyalty, conjuring up feelings of admiration and respect for dandelion lovers.